-Once upon a time (in May 2014), having been made redundant 2 weeks before and very fed up of cleaning the house!
-I decided on trying some Sashiko Embroidery.
+Once upon a time, back in May 2014, having been made redundant two weeks previously and getting very fed up of cleaning the house!
+I decided I would try my hand at some Sashiko Embroidery.
 I made a visit to my local haberdashery shop; Sewcraft in Swindon.
-While looking for the bit and bobs I needed, I got chatting to Roger and Julie, the owners of the shop and they were both very excited about ... and the following conversation went as follows:
+While looking for the bits and bobs I needed, I got chatting to Roger and Julie; the owners of the shop and they were both very excited ... and then the conversation went as follows:

 Me: “Really, that’s great; I am really pleased for you.
 But I have some news too; I have been made redundant.”